 Check your mix for phasing problems by summing your mix to mono and listening out for disappearing instruments.
 Phase cancellation may cause a disappearing or interrupted groove on vinyl.
 If the groove disappears, the playback stylus will skip.

 Avoid sibilance!
 Use a de-esser on vocals if necessary.
-Vinyl accentuates sibilance.
+Records accentuate sibilance.

-Avoid high levels in the >16kHz range and significant boosting in the 8 to 16k range, you won’t get it back on the record.
+Avoid high levels in the >16kHz range altogether and also significant boosting in the 8 to 16k range, you won’t get it back on the record.
 Not a lot of music happens above about 12k and boosting here just creates heat in the coils of the cutterhead, resulting in distortion.

 Go easy on the limiting and compression across the whole mix.
 Less really is more in this case as dynamic audio can actually be cut louder.
 Light compression can make a good mix sound great, but it isn’t good for cutting if everything gets squished so that every single transient is hitting full-scale – ‘brickwalled’ mixes have to be cut quieter to avoid distortion.

-We can cut from digital files, CD or cassette.
-44.1 or 48kHz, 16 or 24-bit WAV, AIFF or FLAC is preferred.
 We can use mp3 if that is all you have (320kbps only – the compression artifacts on lower bit-rate material do not sound too good on vinyl), but please do not ‘convert’ mp3’s to lossless formats expecting them to sound better – they won’t, all you are doing is increasing the file size and probably losing a little more quality in the conversion.
 An mp3 will always sound like an mp3.
 Similarly, if your session is all, say, 48kHz material, don’t resample it to another sample frequency – just bounce or export your final mix in the same format as the session.
 Please bear in mind that there is no advantage in sending us 32-bit files.